Amicus/octopress/source/_posts/2013-02-26-how-we-deploy-part-1.markdown

 This lets us spit out configs dynamically without having a configuration server or a chef-server.

-We have made a conscience decision to only use instance store (even for Mongo) and that decision has served us well through the AWS outages as those have mostly been EBS related.
+We have made a conscious decision to only use instance store (even for Mongo) and that decision has served us well through the AWS outages as those have mostly been EBS related.

 One thing we learned from the Obama For America organization is that it might be interesting to use a mix of instance-store and EBS-backed instances.
 Instance-store for redundancy and EBS-backed for spin-up speed.
 Currently from typing create server on the command line to a running server is about 4-8 minutes for us (depending on roles).
 That’s probably too long for auto-scaling.
 However, it’s only on the border of too-long and adding an EBS snapshot starting point should be able to keep this exact system but get the time down drastically.